Limit Theorems For Non-Hermitian Ensembles: Results

-\text{}\\ The exact formula of the cumulative density function of $R_{N}$ converges towards the asymptotic distribution as $N$ goes to infinity (Figure \ref{ComplexInducedGinibreScaledRmaxCdf}).\\ \text{}\\ The scaled minimum modulus of eigenvalues, for matrices from the complex induced Ginibre ensemble with a proportional rectangularity index, follows a Gumbel (minimum) distribution at the edge of the inner circle of the ring.
-At the inner edge of the ring, setting $a = 1 - \frac{f_{N}(x)}{\sqrt{\alpha N}}$ where $f_{N}(x)$ is an increasing function in both $x$ and $N$, it is found that
+\text{}\\ The scaled minimum modulus of eigenvalues, for matrices from the complex induced Ginibre ensemble with a proportional rectangularity index, follows a Gumbel (minimum) distribution at the edge of the inner circle of the ring (Theorem~\ref{RMinLimitTheoremComplexInducedGinibre}).
+Setting $a = 1 - \frac{f_{N}(x)}{\sqrt{\alpha N}}$ where $f_{N}(x)$ is an increasing function in both $x$ and $N$, it is found that